ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 ## Additional Situations

-If you cannot resolve a situation peacefully, please contact a moderator or administrator as the need arises.
+If you cannot resolve a situation peacefully, please contact the moderation team as the need arises.

 Suppose the moderation team determine that a member is violating any part of this Code of Conduct.
 In that case, they may take any action they deem appropriate, up to and including expulsion and exclusion from the Discord.

 As the moderation team, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 This Code of Conduct documents everyday situations we've seen, but we can't foresee every situation.
-If in the Administrator's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.
+If in the moderation team's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.

 ## Moderation Team